2005-2009 Ford Mustang

 Replacing your factory radio

 The replacement process in the Mustang depends a bit on the stereo you're replacing.
 We'll hit the high points below, and detailed instructions can be found in your Crutchfield MasterSheet.

 The factory radio is fully enclosed by the console and several trim panels.
 Installing a new car stereo is fairly straight-forward, but it'll take a little time and effort.

 To begin the radio replacement process, open the center console and remove two Phillips screws at the back of the unit.
 Then, using the pry tool, remove the gearshift trim, followed by the console trim.
 Next, pry away the side trim panels located on either side of the accessory stack, followed by removal of the six 7mm screws securing the receiver/climate control trim panel.
 Next, remove the four 7mm screws securing the receiver to the accessory bay.
-Now pull out the stereo and disconnect the Ford radio from the factory plug.
+Now pull out the stereo and disconnect it from the factory plug.
 The process takes a little time, but it's not complicated.

-Installation Note: The mounting kit that trims out the new radio in the Mustang dash includes a pocket that protrudes a little.
+Installation note: The mounting kit that trims out the new radio in the Mustang dash includes a pocket that protrudes a little.
 As a result, you can't install a car stereo with a fold-down face in this Mustang.

 Shaker 500 and Shaker 1000 systems